harkhanid/NotesApp/PRODUCTION_DEPLOYMENT.md

 **Solutions**:

-1. Use **Internal Database URL** (faster, more reliable)
+1. Verify **Neon JDBC connection string** is correct
-2. Verify database is in same region as backend
+2. Ensure `sslmode=require` is in the connection string
-3. Check database is active on Render
+3. Check Neon database is active (go to Neon dashboard)
-4. Ensure connection string format is correct
+4. Verify username and password in connection string are correct
+5. Test connection from Neon SQL Editor first
-5. Check Render database logs
+6. Check Render backend logs for specific error messages
+7. Ensure DATABASE_URL environment variable is set correctly on Render

 ### OAuth Login Not Working